CarolDsillva/Notes-App/README.md

-# notes
+# Notes App

-A new Flutter project.
+A Flutter project for note taking.

 ## Getting Started